frowin/bom-assistant/README.md

 ## Deploy

-- create GitHub Pages and Actions for deployment
+- create GitHub Pages and Actions for deployment.